tst-race/race-quickstart/README.md

 </details>

-___Note:___ Prism's self-organizing behavior takes a bit longer when using stealthy channels, so give it a few minutes before expecting messages to get through.
+___Note:___ Prism's self-organizing behavior takes a bit longer when using stealthy channels, so __give it a few minutes__ before expecting messages to get through.
+After the organization has occurred, messages should have 30-90s latencies, although host resource constraints could increase those.

 When you are done testing, use the following commands to end the deployment.